Skip to main content

 How does CADUET reduce the risk of these conditions?

 By lowering blood pressure, CADUET results in less work for the heart.
-Lower blood pressure can reduce your risk of serious complications such as heart attack.
+Lowering blood pressure is important, specifically for patients at cardiovascular risk.1

 Learn More: Taking this medication >